Sadie Stanley

 Sadie Anne Stanley (born November 15, 2001) is an American actress and singer.
 She made her acting debut as Kim Possible in the Disney Channel film Kim Possible (2019).
-Alongside her recurring role in the ABC sitcom The Goldbergs (2020–2023), Stanley had starring roles in the films The Sleepover (2020) and Let Us In (2021).
-In 2023, she played a lead role in the Freeform thriller anthology Cruel Summer.
+Her films since include The Sleepover (2020), Let Us In (2021) and Karate Kid: Legends (2025).
+On television, she is known for her roles in the ABC sitcom The Goldbergs (2020–2023) and the Freeform thriller anthology Cruel Summer (2023).

 Early life

 Stanley was born on November 15, 2001, in Columbia, South Carolina, to Tracy and Matt Stanley.
 She has a twin sister, Sophie.
 Stanley became interested in acting when she was 13 in 2015.
 She was an actor for Columbia Children’s Theatre.
 One of her notable performances was as Young Princess Fiona in Shrek.

 Career

 Stanley sang an updated version of the Kim Possible theme song "Call Me, Beep Me!" for the live-action movie, in which she also played the titular character.
 To prepare for her role as Kim Possible, she underwent extensive training in martial arts, and as a result, she was able to do her own stunts and fight sequences, for which she was highly praised.
 Stanley has also appeared in several shows, including Game Shakers and The Goldbergs.
 Since 2020, Stanley has appeared on ABC sitcom The Goldbergs as Brea Bee, love interest and girlfriend of the show's main character, Adam Goldberg (played by her Kim Possible co-star Sean Giambrone).
 She played Parker, girlfriend of Jen's (played by Christina Applegate) oldest son, Charlie, on the second season of Netflix's Dead to Me.